I have over 13 years’ experience as a translator of literary and genre fiction, including 13 novels, plus short stories and extracts.

 World Literature Today

-The King of Fools, by Frédéric Dard (trans.
-Louise Rogers Lalaurie), Pushkin Vertigo, May 2017
+The King of Fools by Frédéric Dard, Pushkin Vertigo, 2017

-The latest in Pushkin Vertigo’s series of new translations from the master of vintage French noir.
+Part of Pushkin Vertigo’s acclaimed series of new translations from the master of vintage French noir.
 Set in 1950s Antibes and Edinburgh, this is a character-driven, Hitchockian thriller with a deceptively light touch.

 ‘What really makes the book a worthwhile and enjoyable read is [the hero’s] voice, in its boredom, desperation, and passion […] An almost off-hand, casual little thriller […] a fine, even impressive, light read.’

-Murder Most Serene, by Gabrielle Wittkop (trans.
-Louise Rogers Lalaurie), Wakefield Press, October 2015
+Murder Most Serene by Gabrielle Wittkop, Wakefield Press, 2015

-Gabrielle Wittkop’s 18th-century poisonfest celebrates the beauty, corruption and terrifying, dark heart of the Serene Republic on the eve of its downfall.
+Wittkop’s 18th-century poisonfest celebrates the beauty, corruption and dark heart of the Serene Republic of Venice on the eve of its downfall.
 A fabulous introduction to the work of France’s self-styled, latterday Sadeian.